lc-brito/node-express-api/README.md

 The purpose of this project is to serve as an example that shows how to structure a [Nodejs](https://nodejs.org/en/) API, using [Express](https://expressjs.com/) framework, into layers to compose a maintainable project, keeping framework, application, and domain isolated from each other.

+## How to run

+1. Install the dependencies

+`npm install`

+2. Run in develop mode

+ `npm run start`

+## Requirements

+It's required to have NodeJS, preferably the latest stable version.
+To install NodeJS, is suggested to use [https://github.com/nvm-sh/nvm](https://github.com/nvm-sh/nvm).

 ## Folder structure

 > adapters